VHRanger/Automation-FAQ/automation.md

 *   Where tech seems to be unable to replicate is in superstar industries

-### 6) Automation makes it harder to match your skills to a job

-Automation probably hurts workers and might create a skill mismatch (Acemoglu & Restreppo) : https://www.nber.org/papers/w24196.pdf

-More evidence of this in the Beveridge Curve shift

 ### 7) If you're not a college graduate living in a city, automation probably hurt you

 The simplest way to make this point is with the following hard-to-read figure from [here][24]